 Your account manager may be able to help you look at how you are managing your finances and whether this can be improved.
 They may also help you work out a payment plan, or you may be able to extend your overdraft or renegotiate your account terms.

 If you are not happy with the service your bank is providing, it may be time to switch.
 You may even be able to get a better deal elsewhere.
-For more information, see&how to choose and manage a business bank account.
+For more information, see how to choose and manage a business bank account.

 Although most debt counsellors work with individuals with debt problems, some specialise in business debt management.
+Step Change Debt Charity offer free and impartial debt counselling.